From Shy to Confident: Helping Kids Thrive Socially

 Why Social Confidence Matters

-Social confidence is more than just being able to talk to others—it’s about feeling comfortable in your own skin, expressing yourself authentically, and building meaningful connections.
+Social confidence is more than just being able to talk to others.
+It's about feeling comfortable in your own skin, expressing yourself authentically, and building meaningful connections.
 For children, this translates to:

 • Better friendships: Confident kids are more likely to form and maintain healthy relationships.